 This is an unusual Greek dog name for a pet that loves water since it is inspired by the spirit of the sea.

-One of the most popular Greek goddesses that are till date used as a reference to describe a seductively attractive being.
+One of the most popular Greek goddesses that are to date used as a reference to describe a seductively attractive being.

 Aphrodite was the self-centered goddess of passion, love, and beauty.